learn-co-curriculum/activerecord-migrations/README.md

 Before we run  `rake db:migrate`

 4) Take a look at `cat.rb`.
-Let's create an Artist class.
+Let's create an Cat class.

 ```ruby
 # cat.rb